nodemailer/ethereal-www/docs/faq.md

 #### 10\.
 Is there an example?

-Yes, below is a screenshot of an email catched by Ethereal
+Yes, below is a screenshot of an email caught by Ethereal

 ![](https://cldup.com/D5Cj_C1Vw3.png)